 Q: Is Sally Hayes a "phony" character?

 A: This is a matter of interpretation.
-Holden certainly perceives her as phony, but it's important to remember that his judgment is often harsh and subjective.
-Sally's desire for social acceptance and a conventional life doesn't necessarily make her inauthentic.
+Holden certainly perceives her as phony, but don't forget to remember that his judgment is often harsh and subjective.
+Which means sally's desire for social acceptance and a conventional life doesn't necessarily make her inauthentic.
 She may simply be navigating the world in a way that is different from Holden's.

 Q: Why does Holden invite Sally on a date if he thinks she's phony?

 A: Holden is attracted to Sally, despite his criticisms of her.
 He is drawn to her physical appearance and perhaps to the idea of a romantic relationship.
-However, his own insecurities and his inability to form genuine connections ultimately sabotage their date.
+That said, his own insecurities and his inability to form genuine connections ultimately sabotage their date.

 Q: What does Sally represent in the novel?